Updated: Feb 7

 Everyone knew everything about everyone in this place.
 Of course, I didn’t know that.
 I didn’t know anything, except that it was magic.
 Pure ocean breezes by day and Bob Marley all night in the one Reggae Club where the road rounds the bend up the coast towards Manzanillo.
 The village boys that crowded the club were African Adonis and life was Pura Vida.

-When I rolled into town this last Saturday, twenty years later, I half expected Marlanie to still be on that porch playing Dominoes with her brother Dillion, shooting the shit with everyone who passed by, slinging a whole fish into the fryer, telling me it’s gonna be alright as long as I let her fix me up with that boy over there.
+When I rolled into town this week, twenty years later, I half expected Marlanie to still be on that porch playing Dominoes with her brother Dillion, shooting the shit, slinging a whole fish into the fryer, telling me it’s gonna be alright as long as I let her fix me up with that boy over there.

-Instead of her soda and her house and the little thatched place that sold beachwear, there’s now swanky coffee bars and cafes that sell vegan spring rolls and organic quinoa bowls.
-The roads are paved and PV now rambles out of town and halfway to Manzanillo built up with all the trappings of a tourist town including pizza, bike rentals and all the Ganga you can handle (at least that hasn’t changed).
+Instead of her soda and her house, there’s now swanky coffee bars and cafes that sell vegan spring rolls and organic quinoa bowls.
+The roads are paved and PV now rambles out of town and halfway to Manzanillo.

 We had dinner Saturday night at Soda Tamara’s, across the street from where Soda Marley once stood.
-I asked our server, an older man in a Costa Rican soccer Jersey, if he remembered her and he did - his sister Tamara was her best friend.
+I asked the owner if he remembered her.
+He did, his sister Tamara was her best friend.

-He told me that Marlanie passed of a stroke eight years ago.
-Long after Dillion moved to Limon, and the road had been paved.
-Long after she had sold her space to a European couple who built a much bigger, modern soda that still sells fish.
+He told me that Marlanie passed eight years ago, ong after Dillion moved to Limon, and the road had been paved.
+Long after she had sold her soda to a European couple who built a much bigger, modern soda that still sells fish.
 But not Marlanie’s fish.
 And not to any of the faces I remember or wish I could find.